aurooj/utility-matlab-functions/README.md

 # getIOU(pred_map,gt_map,get_other_scores)

-this function computes IOU when given a prediction map and respective ground truth map.
+this function computes IOU when given a prediction map and respective ground truth map for an image.
 Both pred_map and gt_map should be 2D binary maps.
+IOU is a common performance metric for evaluating results of Semantic Segmentation task.

 INPUT: 		 pred_map: a binary image prediction map
 %          gt_map: a binay image ground truth map